Franklin & Marshall Diplomats football: Diplomats nickname

 From 1886 to 1935, all Franklin & Marshall sports teams were known as the Nevonians.
 The nickname derived from the last name of F&M's second president, John Williamson Nevin.
 In 1935, against the nationally ranked Fordham Rams, the Nevonians traveled to New York as heavy underdogs.
 Despite their underdog status, the Nevonians kept the game competitive and nearly upset the Rams.
 The sportsmanship earned the team praise from New York City newspapers, who christened the team Diplomats.

 Rivalries

-Dickinson College
+Dickinson

 Franklin & Marshall played the Dickinson College Red Devils for the first time in 1889.
 Franklin & Marshall won the match, beginning one of the longest sports rivalries in college football.
 Since 1889, the Diplomats and Red Devils have played 116 times, known as the Battle for the Wagon.

-Gettysburg College
+Gettysburg

 Gettysburg College and Franklin & Marshall met on the football field for the first time in 1890.
 The rivalry is one of the longest ongoing sports rivalries in college football, as the Gettysburg Bullets and Diplomats have faced each other 108 times since 1890.
 The winner of the rivalry game earns the Lincoln Football Trophy.